 Additional tips to consider for pet first aid

-Halvorsen weights in on some additional pet first aid tips
+Halvorsen weights in on some additional pet first aid tips to consider when traveling:

 Pet first aid kit: necessary for the safety of pets

-By keeping a pet first aid kit handy, in your car or with your belongings, it ensures you will be prepared for the unexpected for your furry friends.
+By keeping a pet first aid kit handy, in your car or with your belongings, ensures you will be prepared for the unexpected for your furry friends.
 Additionally, a pet first aid will provide immediate resources if your pet is injured, while you are seeking veterinary care.
 Certainly, with proper preparation and your kit all packed, you’re ready for adventures with your furry friends for years to come.